artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 ++++++++++++++++

 Run `Bulk Extractor`_, a forensics tool that can recognize credit card numbers, social security numbers, and other patterns in data.
-For more information on reviewing Bulk Extractor logs, see the :ref:`Analysis pane <analysis_pane>` on the Appraisal tab.
+Bulk Extractor logs are stored in the AIP and can be reviewed after ingest by downloading the AIP or browsing it in the Storage Service.

 **Options:**